-A 25-year-old woman died after her car was hit twice in a three-car pile-up on U.S. 301 around 6:25 a.m., Wednesday, January 2, 2019.
-According to a Florida Highway Trooper at the scene, the deceased was driving a Nissan Altima and slowed to turn into a parking lot when it was hit by a SUV which pushed the Nissan into the path of another car which also struck the Nissan.
+Hit twice in a multi-car crash on U.S. 301 around 6:25 a.m., Wednesday, January 2, 2019, a 25-year-old woman died.
+According to a Florida Highway Trooper at the scene, the deceased was driving a Nissan Altima and slowed to turn into a parking lot when it was hit by an SUV which pushed the Nissan into the path of another car which also struck the Nissan.

-Tragically, the impact of the second car flipped the Nissan severely injuring the driver who was flown to St. Joseph’s Hospital where she was pronounced dead.
+Tragically, the impact of the second car flipped the Nissan severely injuring the driver.
+Paramedic flew the driver to St. Joseph’s Hospital where she was pronounced dead.

-There are several common factors in multiple car pile-ups.
-First is the risk of one or more of the cars being struck again.
-A common scenario is when two cars collide and come to a rest, oncoming cars are unable to stop and slam into the car.
+There are several common factors in multi-car pile-ups.
+First is the risk of multiple stricks of one or more of the cars.
+A common scenario is when two cars collide and come to a rest.
+Then oncoming cars unable to stop slam into the car.
 This happens often on freeways and highways where cars are going at higher speeds and have little time to avoid the cars in front.

 Another scenario is where the cars are on city or urban streets and a car immediately in front slows or slams on the brakes not leaving the car behind enough time to stop, and then this happens again to a car further behind resulting in multiple cars colliding.

-What to do to Avoid a Multiple-Car Crash
+What to do to Avoid a Multi-Car Crash

 The best thing to do is to always be vigilant and watch the cars in front of you and leave enough time in case you have to stop suddenly.
-If you get in an accident where there is a possibility of getting struck by another vehicle, experts say to stay in the vehicle and leave your seatbelt on.
-It’s natural to want to get out, but there is more protection in a car, and if you are struck in person outside your car, the chance of injury is greater.
+If you get in an accident where the possibility of getting struck by another vehicle exists.
+Experts say to stay in the vehicle and leave your seatbelt on.
+It’s natural to want to get out, but there is more protection in a car.
+Plus, the chance of injury is greater when struck in person outside your car.

 How is Fault Determined?

 Determining fault is usually a secondary concern to the victims as their focus on getting better.
-However, eventually the financial losses pile up and focus in then turned to the issue of compensation.
-In most multi-vehicle crashes, investigators who are called to the scene to try to determine what happened have a difficult task due to the multiple impacts and the scope of the scene.
-Once they are finished, a report will be issued which can be used by insurance companies and the courts to determine who was at fault.
+However, eventually, the financial losses pile up and focus in then turned to the issue of compensation.
+In most multi-vehicle crashes, investigators have a difficult task determining what happened due to the multiple impacts and the scope of the scene.
+They issue a report once finished.
+Insurance companies and the courts use the report to determine who was at fault.